MussieTeka/JS-Projects/README.md

 This is a collection of JavaScript projects that I have previously worked on, and future projects will be added as directories in this repository.

+## 🛠 Projects <a name="projects"></a>

+Here's a list of the projects included in this repository:

+- pomodoro timer: A simple productivity tool that helps you focus on tasks by breaking your workday into 15-minute intervals separated by short breaks.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-- Client: HTML, CSS, JavaScript
+`- Client: HTML, CSS, JavaScript

 - Server: Not applicable
 - Database: Not applicable